pastchick3/risc-v-processor/README.md

 ## Overview

 The main structure of `risc-v-processor` follows the Chapter 4 in [Computer Organization and Design](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture/dp/0128122757) by David A. Patterson and John L. Hennessy as the figure below shows.
-Notice we add an extra set of pipeline registers WB in the writeback stage to handle a more sophisticated forwarding situation which is not considered in the original book (more on the last section of this document).
+Notice we add an extra set of pipeline registers WB in the writeback stage to avoid using special (positive and negtive edge triggering) register file (more on the last section of this document).

 ![Pipelined Control Overview](pipelined_control_overview.jpg)